Nursing Visa Sponsorship Jobs in Maine

 Which companies sponsor visas for nurses in Maine?

 The largest visa-sponsoring employers for nurses in Maine are MaineHealth (including Maine Medical Center in Portland), Northern Light Health (headquartered in Bangor), and Central Maine Healthcare in Lewiston.
-These health systems have established international hiring programs and the HR infrastructure to manage H-1B and EB-3 sponsorship.
+These health systems have established international hiring programs and the HR infrastructure to manage H-1B visa and EB-3 sponsorship.
 Smaller critical access hospitals in rural Maine occasionally sponsor as well, particularly when domestic recruitment has been unsuccessful.

 Which visa types are most common for nursing roles in Maine?